Cumbres and Toltec Scenic Railroad

 The Cumbres and Toltec Scenic Railroad, often abbreviated as the C&TSRR, is a narrow-gauge heritage railroad that operates on 64 mi of track between Antonito, Colorado, and Chama, New Mexico, in the United States.
 The railroad is named for two geographical features along the route: the 10,015 ft-high Cumbres Pass and the Toltec Gorge.
 Originally part of the Denver and Rio Grande Western Railroad's narrow-gauge network, the line has been jointly owned by the states of Colorado and New Mexico since 1970.

-The C&TSRR is one of only two remaining parts of the former D&RGW narrow-gauge network, the other being the Durango and Silverton Narrow Gauge Railroad (D&SNG), which runs between the communities of Durango and Silverton, Colorado.
-The railroad has a total of ten narrow-gauge steam locomotives (five of which are operational) and two narrow-gauge diesel locomotives on its current roster.
+The C&TSRR is one of only two remaining parts of the former D&RGW narrow-gauge network, the other being the Durango and Silverton Narrow Gauge Railroad (D&SNG), which runs between Durango and Silverton, Colorado.
+The railroad has a total of 10 narrow-gauge steam locomotives (5 operational) and 2 narrow-gauge diesel locomotives on its current roster.
 The railroad also operates two smaller former D&RGW steam locomotives, Nos.
 315 (owned by the Durango Railroad Historical Society) and 168 (owned by the City of Colorado Springs, Colorado), for special events and excursions.

 History

 On February 20, 1880, track crews of the Denver and Rio Grande Railway (D&RG) began to lay the first rails of the San Juan Extension going south from Alamosa, Colorado, toward Antonito, Colorado, arriving in March of that year.
 The company chose the narrow gauge of three feet instead of the standard gauge of four feet eight and a half inches.
-This was because the narrow gauge was cheaper to build, and a narrow gauge railway can accommodate tighter-radius curves.
+This was because narrow gauge was cheaper to build, and narrow gauge railways can accommodate tighter-radius curves.
 This allowed laying track where standard gauge would not fit.
 From Antonito, the line continued west to Chama, New Mexico, arriving there on December 31, 1880.
 The track had come 64 mile through two tunnels, over a 10,015 ft mountain pass, and skirted a 600-foot gorge.
 The line then went on towards Durango, Colorado.
 The purpose of this extension was to tap into the mineral resources around the Silverton, Colorado area.

 When the Denver and Rio Grande Western Railroad arrived in Chama, other railroad companies were formed to take advantage of the local forests.
 This created a flourishing logging economy for the town.
 There were lumber mills located to the west and south of Chama.
 These mills provided a steady stream of revenue for the railroad, lasting until abandonment in the late 1960s.